Betti structures of hypergeometric equations: Betti structures and enhanced ind-sheaves

 \subsection{$\cD$-modules and the enhanced Riemann--Hilbert correspondence}

 Let $X$ be a smooth complex algebraic variety.
 We denote by $\cD_X$ the sheaf of algebraic differential operators on $X$ and by $\mathrm{Mod}_{\mathrm{hol}}(\cD_X)$ the category of holonomic $\cD_X$-modules.
 Moreover, we denote by $\Dbhol{X}$ the subcategory of the derived category of $\cD_X$-modules consisting of complexes with holonomic cohomologies.
 For a morphism $f\colon X\to Y$, we will denote the direct and inverse image operations on $\cD_X$-modules by $f_+$ and $f^+$, respectively.
+The duality functor for $\cD_X$-modules is denoted by $\dD_X$.

 Recall that the classical Riemann--Hilbert correspondence for regular holonomic $\cD$-modules gives an equivalence

 between the derived category of regular holonomic $\cD$-modules and the derived category of $\dC$-constructible sheaves of complex vector spaces on a smooth algebraic variety $X$ (and similarly on a complex manifold).